Requirements & Information

 Settlements

 Please notify the judge’s office promptly if a settlement has been reached.
-A case that is set for trial will not be removed from the Trial period unless the case is closed, or by order of Court.
+A case that is set for trial will not be removed from the Trial period unless all claims are voluntarily dismissed, or the case is removed by order of Court.

 Final Judgments